Denmark in World War II: Women in Denmark during and after the war

+Women also took part in resistance and rescue activities, including relief work and efforts to assist Jews and others targeted by the occupiers; according to secondary sources and historical reviews, female participation was often less formal and involved the double risk of secret activities combined with ongoing family responsibilities.
+For example, Thora Daugaard, leader of Danske Kvinders Fredskæde (the Danish branch of the Women’s International League for Peace and Freedom), was involved in rescue and relief work and is credited in biographical sources with helping to save Jewish children during the Nazi period.
+Secondary sources present that Daugaard argued that Denmark should take at least 1,000 children, but ultimately secured entry for 320–350 children.
+According to historical reviews, Daugaard's actions in resisting the German occupation ultimately led her to flee to Sweden herself in 1943 during the Jewish raids.

 German refugees

 In the final weeks of the war, between 9 February and 9 May, several hundred thousand German refugees fled across the Baltic Sea, fleeing the advancing Soviet Army.
 For the most part, the refugees were from East Prussia and Pomerania.
 Many of the refugees were women, children, or elderly.
 Many were malnourished, exhausted, or seriously ill.
 A third of the refugees were younger than 15 years old.

 The German authorities gave the refugees a privileged status, seizing Danish schools, church houses, hotels, factories, and sports facilities for refugee housing.
 At the same time, thousands of Danes were deported to German prisons and concentration camps.
 German terror against Danish resistance fighters and civilians increased in these final months.
 The general sentiment among Danes saw the arrival of refugees as a new, violent German occupation.